gamemanual0/gm0/source/docs/being-a-team/how-to-ask-effective-questions.rst

   Try searching through the past questions with keywords relating to your own.

 - **Past Examples** - Try find past implementations of whatever problem you are trying to solve.
-  This step may take more time to find the example, and then decipher how someone else figured out the solution, but this process can be super valuable.
+  This step may take more time, as it requires finding the example, and then deciphering how someone else figured out the solution, but this process can be super valuable.
   For programming, digging through another person's repository can be very insightful.
   Likewise, for mechanical design, taking a look at a teams technical binder or CAD release.

 .. tip::
-    For programming questions, it can sometimes be helpful to find past implementations through `GitHub Code Search <https://github.com/search?type=code&auto_enroll=true>`_.
+    For programming questions, it can sometimes be helpful to find past implementations through `GitHub Code Search <https://github.com/search?type=code>`_.
+Note this currently requires a GitHub account.
     Even if you don't find the solution, examining other codebases can teach you a lot about general strategies and functions you may not have seen before.

 Be Specific